danya02/murder-of-lord-waterbrook/text.en.md

 `4.25` There are several?

 `4.27` At least two.
-I could see it from the bullet.
+I could see it after studying the bullet.

-`4.32` Your calling card, please… How do you want me to report?
+`4.32` Your business card, please, Sir… How do you want to be announced?

-`4.40` You won't ever be able to report anything, my poor friend -  you are murdered.
+`4.40` You won't ever be able to announce anybody, my poor friend -  you were murdered.

 `4.44` Sorry, sir - I'm not yet used to it.

-`4.50` And here is the bullet hole; the bullet flew right through the door, and the head of this poor fellow, who stood here so unfortunately.
+`4.50` And here is the bullet hole; the bullet flew right through the door and the head of this poor fellow, who was standing here so unfortunately.

 `5.05` Look here, Watson!